curlpipe/ox/roadmap.todo.md

 - [ ] Auto complete
 - [ ] Auto brackets

-More like Micro, Modified Vim and VSCode
+More like Modified Vim and VSCode